 2. A former police station

-Located in the heart of Bordeaux on Rue Casteja, this former police headquarters is also the former National Institute for Deaf Girls.
+Located in the heart of Bordeaux on Rue Casteja, this former police headquarters is also the former Institut National des Jeunes Filles Sourdes.
 Built in 1862, the building is listed as a historic monument.
-However, disused for the past 6 years, it is now the subject of a rehabilitation project to build new housing.
+However, disused for the past 6 years, it is currently being refurbished for new housing.
 Can you find any remnants of its former function?

 3. The Ligus office

 You’ll have to venture to the outskirts of Bordeaux to discover this timeless place.
-Underneath its old, faded hangar appearance, this place is actually quite well preserved.
-The doors, completely tagged, hide the Ligus office, the former head office of a major Gironde company, with its superbly preserved staircase, light-filtering stained-glass windows and almost intact wooden chairs and desks.
-In short, we all want to work on it.
+Although it looks like a faded old hangar, it’s actually quite well preserved.
+The doors, completely tagged, conceal the Ligus office, the former head office of a major Gironde company, its superbly preserved staircase, its stained-glass windows that filter the light and its almost intact wooden chairs and desks.
+In short, we all want to work here.

 4. La Cornubia

-It’s a very unusual place: a former Bordeaux mixture production plant, specialized in the manufacture of copper sulfate and fungicides to combat vine fungi.
-Following a court-ordered liquidation, it was hastily closed in 2004, without even taking the time to carry out an environmental clean-up before leaving the site.
-Remnants of this former factory, which was destined for total destruction, remain.
-Cans, booths, blue walls and “nothing can replace copper sulfate” posters.
-Strolling through the office buildings, you really get the feeling you’re being spied on…
+This is a very unusual place: a former Bordeaux mixture factory, specialized in the manufacture of copper sulfate and fungicides to combat vine fungus.
+Following a court-ordered liquidation, it was hastily closed in 2004, without even taking the time to carry out a pollution clean-up before vacating the premises.
+As a result, remnants of this former factory, doomed to complete destruction, remain.
+Cans, cabins, blue walls and posters reading “Nothing replaces copper sulfate”.
+Strolling through the functional buildings, you really get the impression of being spied on…

 A splendid Art Deco station, commissioned in 1868 at the same time as the Médoc line (Bordeaux – Macau), and abandoned a year later.
-Although a UNESCO-listed site, the station in the clean Chartrons district has become a ghostly E.Leclerc shopping mall and a rather creepy squat.
-The poor statue of Louis IX (worthy of a museum), serves even as an ashtray!
+Although listed as a UNESCO World Heritage site, the station is now a ghostly E.Leclerc shopping mall and a rather creepy squat.
+The poor statue of Louis IX (worthy of a museum) even serves as an ashtray!